Call us FREE today

 4. Local Law Centres: Several law centres in Liverpool offer free legal advice and representation to people on low incomes or with limited means.
 They can provide specialist advice on housing disrepair and help tenants take legal action against their landlord if necessary.

-If you are a tenant in Liverpool facing housing disrepair issues, it is important to take action to resolve the problem and ensure your rights are protected.
+If you are a tenant in Liverpool facing housing disrepair issues, it is important to act to resolve the problem and ensure your rights are protected.
 Here are some steps you can take:

-1. Report the problem to your landlord: The first step is to report the disrepair to your landlord or property management company in writing.
+1. Report the problem to your landlord: Start by reporting the disrepair to your landlord or property management company in writing.
 Keep a copy of your letter or email and take photos or videos of the disrepair as evidence.

 2. Seek advice: If your landlord fails to take action, seek advice from one of the local resources mentioned above.
 They can advise you on your rights and options and help you take further action if necessary.